kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_indexing_slicing_filtering_1d_exercise2.md

 ```

-# Exercise: Indexing/slicing/filtering unidimensional arrays 2
+# Exercise: Indexing/slicing/filtering one-dimensional arrays 2

-The position of an object has been recorded in meters during one second at a sampling frequency of 100 Hz:
+The position of an object was recorded in meters over one second at a sampling frequency of 100 Hz:

 ```
 import numpy as np